Society-Against-Mass-Entropy/same/README.md

 # Society Against Variable Entropy
 ## Saving humanity by escaping the heat-death of the universe

-Society Against Variable Entropy (SAVE) is a pending 501(3)(c) non-profit religious corporation registered in the state of Texas.
+Society Against Variable Entropy (SAVE) is a pending 501(3)(c) non-profit religious corporation registered in the state of Arizona.

-The religion has one leading North-Star goal: for humanity to escape the known universe.
+The church has a leading North-Star goal: for humanity to escape the known universe.

 For this to occur, humanity must persist sustainably, fight against stagnation and pursue advancement into space.

-Individual memebers of the order practice belief in many ways, including but not limited to the following:
+Individual members of the order practice belief in many ways, including but not limited to the following:

-1. creating new art
+1. creating new art to inspire adoption of the society's goals
 2. maintaining volatility in markets by pushing against the calculated mean
 3. pursuing the sustainable advancement of humans toward the ultimate goal of breaking out of the universe